Molly Boeder Harris

 In 2015, Molly began her 3-year training in Somatic Experiencing®, a naturalistic and revolutionary trauma resolution method designed by Dr. Peter Levine.
 She participated in additional study with Dr. Levine specifically on the topics of sexual trauma resiliency and SE-informed approaches to teaching yoga.
-She weaves the methods and techniques of this complementary system of healing into her instruction of yoga for survivors of trauma.
-Molly’s work and writing has been featured in Origin Magazine, Mommy Mystic, Life Potentials Net Blog Talk Radio and Illumine Chicago Yoga Magazine.
-She has had multiple essays published in elephant journal exploring the themes of trauma, sexual violence, holistic healing arts and resilience.
-Molly curates and writes the content for the Breathe Blog and has also had her poetry and artwork published with Healing is an Art.
-Most recently, she was interviewed by The West Coast Trauma Project and the Red Elephant Foundation about her journey from being sexually assaulted to becoming a trauma-informed yoga instructor and later, founding The Breathe Network.
+She weaves the methods and techniques of this complementary system of healing into her instruction of yoga for survivors of trauma, into the trainings she offers for rape crisis centers, and as a stand alone healing practice.
+Molly’s work and writing has been featured in Medium, Origin Magazine, Mommy Mystic, Life Potentials Net Blog Talk Radio and Illumine Chicago Yoga Magazine, along with multiple essays in elephant journal.
+Molly curates and writes content for the Breathe Blog and her poetry and artwork was published by Healing is an Art.
+Most recently, she was interviewed by The West Coast Trauma Project and the Red Elephant Foundation about her journey from being sexually assaulted to becoming a trauma-informed yoga instructor, and later, founding The Breathe Network.